 Lifestyle and dietary changes may help in relieving GERD.
 What are the best ways to cure GERD naturally?
 Let's count the ways.

 Some research indicates that melatonin can help increase the discharge of gastric bicarbonate (a mucous coating) and enhance the action of the lower esophageal sphincter by decreasing nitric oxide2.

-Lose weight : Being overweight or obese increases one's risk for GERD because it raises intra abdominal pressure, which may lead to backflow of stomach acid.
+- Lose weight: Being overweight or obese increases one's risk for GERD because it raises intra-abdominal pressure, which may lead to the backflow of stomach acid.
 You want a complete gut-immune barrier to guarantee a healthy and properly functioning gastrointestinal tract.
 In addition, you require a balanced bacterial flora.
 Get tested for leaky gut and have a look at our leaky gut protocol.

 - Manage your stress: Stress causes an elevated sympathetic tone, which increases heart rate and depresses bodily functions including those of the digestive tract.